corsa-center/corsa-center.github.io/docs/index.md

 layout: default
 ---

+# Vision

+The Center for Open-Source Research Software Stewardship and Advancement (CORSA) serves as a community of practice that enables pathways for open-source scientific software projects to avail themselves of resources for long-term growth, stewardship, advancement, and innovation.

 # Mission

 To promote sustainable practices in the research software community and support the development, maintenance, and long-term viability of research software.